 - 1990-1999: Private veterinary consultant (beef and dairy outbreak investigation/herd management/surveillance), Alberta

-During her research career, Dr. Waldner has contributed to successful grants totaling $16 million.
-She was principal investigator (PI) for $9 million and co-PI on $600,000 of this total.
+During her research career, Dr. Waldner has contributed to successful grants totaling over $26.6 million.
+She was principal investigator (PI) for over $18.3 million.

 Selected recent examples: